-- Use a tool to automatically refactor unstructured code. - Replace unstructured code manually with modern structured alternatives only where automatic tools are unable to do so. - Use the compiler or other tool to detect archaic usage.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.31.5. - Use the compiler or static analysis tools to detect unstructured programming and the use of old or obsolescent features. - Use a tool to automatically refactor unstructured code. - Replace unstructured code manually with modern structured alternatives only where automatic tools are unable to do so.